nanocurrency/nano-docs/docs/integration-guides/advanced.md

 Filters for **confirmation** can be used to subscribe only to selected accounts.
 Once filters are given, blocks from accounts that do not match the options are not broadcasted.

+!!! warning "Legacy blocks never broadcasted"
-**Note that legacy blocks are never broadcasted if filters are given, even if they match the accounts.**
+    Note that legacy blocks are never broadcasted if filters are given, even if they match the accounts.

 ```json
 {